 With that being said, property damage lawsuits are exempt from this threshold and can be filed against an at-fault party without limitations.
 You may also choose to file a property damage claim under your own insurance policy if you have elected to purchase collision coverage

 The Florida Car Accident Statute of Limitations

 If your injuries do meet the state's serious injury threshold, you will need to act quickly if you wish to file a lawsuit against the at-fault driver.
-Under the statute of limitations established in Florida Statutes section 95.11(3)(a), you have four years from the date of your accident to file a personal injury lawsuit against the at fault driver in pursuit of compensation.
+Under the statute of limitations established in Florida Statutes section 95.11(3)(a), you have two years from the date of your accident to file a personal injury lawsuit against the at fault driver in pursuit of compensation.